All varieties loved by game and will attract insects and bug life as well as providing food and cover as early as 6 weeks after sowing.

 See Sowing and Maintenance Guidelines for ground preparation etc.

-NARGC subsidy of up to 60% available to all registered gun clubs on this product.
+NARGC subsidy of up to 60% should be available to all affiliated clubs.

 Nationwide delivery service.